Days to go

 Helping LCR businesses through the transition period

-The UK has now left the EU.
 The Growth Platform Local Growth Hub service is committed to helping Liverpool City Region businesses be more resilient as they go through the transition period and beyond.

 We know from speaking to local businesses that many people are unsure about how to remain resilient through this transition period.
 Queries range from future staffing to customs administration, VAT transactions, import delays and regulatory matters.